NORTH POINTE'S FREQUENTLY ASKED QUESTIONS

 When does foreign language being?

 Pointe Schools students are required to study a foreign language in High School, but some students may being to take classes in Jr. High.
-For several years, we taught Spanish as one of the specials in the elementary schools, but found that there was simply not enough progress to justify the amount of instructional time invested.

 How many instructional assistants are there in a classroom?